jeskodes/milestone-project-1-jesk/README.md

 - External links (in new tabs) to the photographer's youtube channel, instagram, flickr and zen photos (where prints can be purchased).
 - Ideally an embedded youtube clip that does not autoplay.

+### Register Page

+Short, simple form where the user is required to input their name and email address and select from a drop down menu which workshop they are interested in.
+The form is overlayed on another example of the photographer's wildlife photos.
+Ideally parts or all of the sign up form are transparent enough so that the image can be seen behind, but not enough that it causes contrast issues for accessibility.

 ### The Footer

 - Copyright information.
 - Links to the photographer's social media sites  (in new tabs).
 - Link to the register form.
 - Link to workshops.
 - Contact information - business email address.

-### Register Page

-Short, simple form where the user is required to input their name and email address and select from a drop down menu which workshop they are interested in.
-The form is overlayed on another example of the photographer's wildlife photos.
-Ideally parts or all of the sign up form are transparent enough so that the image can be seen behind, but not enough that it causes contrast issues for accessibility.

-Additional Features/Modifications that could be added in the future:
+#### Additional Features/Modifications that could be added in the future:

 - A responsive image gallery using either grid or flex.
 - Making the workshop cards a fixed size (if possible).